What is the course about?

 What will we cover?

-- There will be a presentation of the history and importance of Ethiopic bookbinding
+- The history and importance of Ethiopic bookbinding

 - The preparation of the wooden boards and their attachment to the quires (sections)